isabella232/mixed-reality-pr.pt-br/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-313.md

 ## <a name="chapter-3---the-iot-hub-service"></a>Capítulo 3 – O Serviço do Hub IoT

-Agora você começará a criação e a configuração do Serviço **do Hub IoT.**
+Agora você iniciará a criação e a configuração do Serviço **do Hub IoT.**

 1. Se ainda não tiver feito logoff, faça logoff no [Portal do Azure.](https://portal.azure.com)